 Students may choose their Special Subjects from the list circulated by the Graduate Studies Office.
 The Special Subjects in the list correspond to areas of particular teaching and research strength in Oxford, and will be taught by Special Subject Tutors.
-In exceptional circumstances, students may, after consulting with the Director of Masters Courses, devise a Special Subject of their own.
-Students wishing to devise a Special Subject in this way will need to have their choice approved by the Director of Master Courses by Week 4 of Michaelmas Term.
-Special Subject titles will need to be fairly broad in scope.
-The subject may be the work of a single author, or a genre, or a period of literature; it may be a comparative topic within the language you are studying, or one involving film.
-Students will normally offer two Special Subjects from different areas in the same language.
-The Comparative Literature Programme will contain Special Subjects from two different languages.
-Students should state in their initial application the Special Subjects they wish to study and will be asked to confirm their choice when they accept an offer of a place on the course.
+Your progression from the Special Subjects to the dissertation should enable you to discover and define your own interests with increasing independence.
+The Special Subjects will enable you to begin investigating research topics in depth within a structured framework, promoting wide reading, and mentoring you in your ability to develop focussed research questions in preparation for the dissertation.
+Students should state in their initial application the Special Subjects they wish to study and will be asked to confirm their choices after they accept an offer of a place on the course.
 The Faculty reserves the right not to run an option if there are insufficient numbers enrolled.